 gcloud container clusters create bookshelf \ --scopes "cloud-platform" \ --num-nodes 2 \ --enable-basic-auth \ --issue-client-certificate \ --enable-ip-alias \ --zone [YOUR_GCP_ZONE]

 Verify that you have access to the cluster.
-The following command lists the nodes in your container cluster and indicates that your container cluster is up and running and that you have access to it.
+The following command lists the nodes in your container cluster and indicates that your container cluster is running and that you have access to it.

 kubectl get nodes